lgerig99/INFO-Group-Project/README.md

      is all 6 weeks (> 0 weeks) for the ANOVA.

   2) The color scale of the scatterplots using the Viridis color pallete for the number of weeks.
-     This can be done by typing in the terminal `make colorscale={"color scale you wish to use"}`.
+     This can be done by typing in the terminal `make colorscale=(color scale you wish to use)`.
      The available options are listed here:
      1) Viridis
      2) Magma (the default)